 Step 5: Roommate Selection

-Please consult the “Living on Campus” section of the Residential Life website for more information regarding housing and the next steps in the housing process.
+Please consult the "Living on Campus" section of the Residential Life website for more information to help with your transition, such as the Frequently Asked Questions page as well as the What to Bring page.